 You have a right to access personal information we hold about you.
-That right of access must be exercised by you as an individual and not your nominated representative unless you have given a specific authorisation that refers to the particular information in the possession of Elections ACT.
-A power of attorney will not suffice as the authorisation.
+That right of access must be exercised by you as the individual and not your nominated representative, unless you have given a specific authorisation that refers to the particular information held by Elections ACT.
+A power of attorney is not sufficient as the authorisation.

 If you wish to request access to your personal information, please contact Elections ACT.
-Before providing access to personal information about you, we will require you to verify your identity.
+Before providing access to your personal information, you will need to verify your identity.